 Members of the medical profession continue to have high levels of stress, burn out, depression, divorce and suicide.
-Think that you are alone?
+You think that you are alone?
 Think again.

 Caroline Elton is an occupational psychologist who has spent the last twenty years training and supporting doctors.
-She received her PhD from University College London’s School of Medicine and set up and led the Careers Unit supporting doctors in over seventy hospitals across London.
+She received her PhD from University College London’s School of Medicine.
+She has also set up and led the Careers Unit supporting doctors in over seventy hospitals across London.

 Drawing on extraordinary case studies and decades of work supporting clinicians, Also Human presents a provocative, perceptive and deeply humane examination of the modern medical profession.

-Elton now works outside the NHS after many years and one comment from a GP referred to in an interview given to The Guardian newspaper, summarises the beliefs of many,
+Caroline Elton now works outside the NHS.
+After many years, he says one comment from a GP referred to in an interview given to The Guardian newspaper, summarizes the beliefs of many,